How many times have you failed at trying to achieve your goals?

 If you want to achieve your goals you have to have to make some sacrifices.

-If your goal is to get out of debt, you may need to say no to dining out with your friends, or hold off on taking vacations until you are debt free.
+If your goal is to get out of debt, you may need to say no to happy hour with your friends, or hold off on taking vacations until you are debt free.

 It can definitely be difficult to say no, but think about all of the vacations and eating out you can do once you are debt free.